Tips for Teens with Diabetes: Dealing With the Ups and Downs of Diabetes

 - Head to a diabetes or weight loss summer camp.
 You will do all the things that other campers do: swim, hike, dance, and more.
 But the best part is that everyone has diabetes or is there to lose weight, just like you.
 Some groups may have funds to help pay for teens to attend summer camps.

-- Find a pen pal or email buddy.
+- Find an online support group or online community of other teens with diabetes.
 Sometimes it is good to share how you feel about having diabetes with someone else.

 - Check out the resources at the end of this tip sheet.